 There is a large debate on the effectiveness of PPC advertising but it does allows you to granularly target demographics to the point where only the best candidates fit for your posts will actually see them.
 You can target by interests, education, current job role and geographic location so that attracting quality candidates is effortless.

-Optimising your job ads and social media strategy is an effective way to maximise your online presence to efficiently connect with more candidates, discover the other secrets of successful recruitment agencies by downloading our free eBook below.
+Optimising your job ads and social media strategy is an effective way to maximise your online presence.
+Why not take the next step and introduce inbound marketing as part of your recruitment agencies marketing strategy?
+Download our free guide today.